Jack and the Beanstalk (2009 film)

 Jack and the Beanstalk is a 2009 American fantasy adventure comedy film directed by Gary J. Tunnicliffe, from a story based on the classic fairy tale of the same name.
-The film stars an ensemble cast led by Colin Ford, Gilbert Gottfried, Christopher Lloyd, Chloë Grace Moretz, Wallace Shawn, Katey Sagal, James Karen, Daniel Roebuck, Madison Davenport, and James Earl Jones.
+The film stars an ensemble cast led by Colin Ford, Gilbert Gottfried, Christopher Lloyd, Chloë Grace Moretz, Wallace Shawn, Katey Sagal, James Karen, Daniel Roebuck, Madison Davenport, Chevy Chase, and James Earl Jones.

 Plot

 Jack Thatcher (Colin Ford) must perform a heroic deed or flunk out of fairy tale school.
 He sells a valuable possession for magic beans that grow into a giant beanstalk overnight.
 One bean also is eaten by the family goose Grayson, turning them into a mostly human-man (Gilbert Gottfried).
 They climb the enchanted beanstalk due to Jack wanting to prove himself a hero after the legacy of his father, with Grayson accompanying him to try and keep him safe.
 They enter a magical and dangerous world to rescue Destiny (Madison Davenport), a little girl who has been transformed into a harp by an evil giant.

 This version of the tale includes references to other fairy tale characters as well as contemporary elements.